 Dr. Ghassan Dibeh

-Ghassan Dibeh is a professor of economics and the chair of the Department of Economics at the Lebanese American University.
-He holds a BA in Physics as well as an MA and PhD in Economics from the University of Texas.
-He is the editor of the journal Review of Middle East Economics and Finance published by De Gruyter Press.
-His research appeared in journals such as Physica A, Review of Political Economy, Energy Economics, Computational Economics, Journal of International Development and Middle Eastern Studies, as well as in edited books.
-He served as senior economic advisor at the Ministry of Labor in Lebanon, and held consultancy positions in projects related to economic development in Lebanon.
+Dr. Ghassan Dibeh is a professor of economics and the Associate Dean for the Adnan Kassar School of Business.
+He holds a BA in Physics and an MA and PhD in Economics from the University of Texas.
+His research appeared in journals such as Physica A, Computational Economics, Review of Political Economy, Energy Economics, Journal of International Development, Middle Eastern Studies, Journal of Industrial Relations, International Migration, and Tourism Economics as well as in edited books.

 - Fundamentals of Political Economy